vankesteren/tensorsem/README.md

 <br/>

 ## Description
 An `R` package for structural equation modeling using TensorFlow.
-This is a stable branch.

 ## Installation
 ```r